facelessuser/HexViewer/messages/install.md

 # HexViewer

 Welcome to HexViewer!
-For a quick start guide, please go to
+Please read the documentation at
 `Preferences->Package Settings->HexViewer->Documentation`.